-The trends derived from the ω -metrics align reasonably well with the trends derived from the ψ -metrics.
-In particular, ω^{min} at 500 hPa (dark grey bar in Fig. 4) shows good agreement with the average stream-function metric (7), but with more than doubled uncertainty due to larger variability of the ω -metrics, as revealed in Fig. 3.
-As for the other single-point metrics, the derived trends of the ω -based HC strength are strongly susceptible to the choice of the pressure level (this is again more pronounced in the ERA-Interim).
+The trends derived from the ω metrics align reasonably well with the trends derived from the ψ metrics.
+In particular, ω^{\min} at 500 hPa (dark grey bar in Fig. 4) shows good agreement with the average stream-function metric (7), but with more than doubled uncertainty due to larger variability in the ω metrics, as revealed in Fig. 3.
+As for the other singlepoint metrics, the derived trends in the ω -based HC strength are strongly susceptible to the choice of the pressure level.
+(This is again more pronounced in the ERA-Interim.)

-The effective wind metric (8) aligns well with the stream-function metrics (Fig. 3), as reflected in their high correlations (r = 0.68 - 0.86) for the NHC and moderate correlations (r = 0.43 - 0.54) for the SHC.
+The effective wind metric (8) aligns well with the streamfunction metrics (Fig. 3), as reflected in their high correlations (r = 0.68-0.86) for the NHC and moderate correlations (r = 0.43-0.54) for the SHC.
 The exception is the high correlation (r = 0.78) of metric (8) with the average stream-function metric ψ{SHC} .
-The sign and the magnitude of the HC strength defined by metric (8) also aligns well with the stream-function-based metrics, except for SHC in ERA-Interim.
-On the other
+The sign and the magnitude of